22 Messages to Actions Conversion Statistics

 2. Only 40% of time spent on skilled work

-The Asana Anatomy of Work Index confirms that knowledge workers dedicate only 40% of time to the strategic work they were hired to perform.
-The remaining 60% disappears into “work about work,” including status updates, searching for information, and switching between applications.
-This imbalance represents a fundamental breakdown in how messages convert to meaningful output.
+The Asana Anatomy of Work Index found that knowledge workers spend only 40% of their time on the strategic work they were actually hired to do.
+The other 60% vanishes into “work about work”: status updates, searching for information, and switching between applications.
+When the balance tips that far, the path from message to meaningful output has broken down.

 3. 117 emails received daily per worker